harryf/comedy/docs/_shows/20190910_Kontiki_10th_September_2019.md

 >
 > Today, we bring you the iFuck.
 >
-> And Google's going to be like, shit, Apple's moving fast, man, quick.
+> And Google's going to be like, shit, Apple's moving fast, man, quick, launch
 >
-> Launch the Google Ho.
+> the Google Hoe.
 >
-> And then Amazon's going to be like, oh my God, okay, let's take Alexa, let's
+> And then Amazon's going to be like, oh, my God, okay, let's take Alexa, let's
 >
 > take drones.
 >